 Spokes publishes cycle maps (also good for walking) for..

 - Edinburgh (9th edition, 2010) – £5.95.
-The next edition should be in late 2015, but it is complex as we are using a new base map, to enable an electronic version [as for Glasgow, below].
+The next edition is now expected early Spring 2016.
+It is complex as we are using a new base map, to enable an electronic version [as for Glasgow, below].
 The paper version is likely to be printed on tear- and water-resistant paper.

 - East Lothian (3rd edition, 2014) – £5.95

 - Midlothian (4th edition, 2015) – £5.95.
 Correction: see * below.

 - West Lothian & Livingston (3rd edition, 2012) – £5.95